braboj/randomgen/README.md

 ### 8. Manual Integration tests

-The following problems arised during the manuals integration tests:
+The following problems arised during the manual's integration tests:

 1. **Rounding errors**: Using older versions of Python yield rounding errors.
 Round the probabilities to 3 decimal places.

-2. **Fairness**: The Chi-Squared test is not fair in case the number of samples is low.
+1. **Fairness**: The Chi-Squared test is not fair in case the number of samples is low.
 The distribution is fair when the number of random values is above 50.

 3. **Interface** We need to simplify the ChiSquaredTest class to make it more user-friendly.
 Define method calculate that will the chi-squared, p-value and the degrees of freedom.

-4. **Configuration**: We will allow the user configure its own distribution using the parameters `numbers` and `probabilities` as defined in the problem statement.
+4. **Configuration**: We will allow the user to configure its own distribution using the parameters `numbers` and `probabilities` as defined in the problem statement.

 ### 9. Refactor the backend after the manual tests